Fatawa Razawiyyah

 Its 12 volumes were first published by Ahmed Raza Khan's brother at Hasani press, and only two volumes of various Fatawa's were published during the lifetime of the author.
 Later published by Raza Foundation Lahore in 30 Volumes.
 Raza Academy was first to publish its various volumes in 1985.
+The Beirut-based Dar al-Imam Yusuf al-Nabhani (DIYN) publishing house is currently undertaking a complete Arabic translation of all 30 volumes.

 Books and Journals

 It contains books and journals on legal rulings (fatawa) based on questions asked by scholars and general public in the domain of Hanafi fiqh covering a wide variety of different topics and beliefs.

 Some of the books and journals included in Fatawa-i Razawiyya:

 Book of Purification

 This part focuses on cleanliness and ritual purification under Hanafi fiqh and contains around 239 fatawa.
 It has around 29 Journals which are: